Resiliency in Infrastructure Part 1: What it Means and Why Now?

 - Kevan Stone (CEO & Executive Director - National Association of County Engineers)

 Very important, if for no other reason than as an important cost-cutting endeavor.
 Resilient infrastructure, ideally, would require less major maintenance on roads and bridges as a result of natural disasters.

 - Bryan Mulqueen (EVP, Director of Transit & Rail - Gannett Fleming)

-Gannett Fleming seeks to deliver resilient solutions in in everything we do.
+Gannett Fleming seeks to deliver resilient solutions in everything we do.
 We have adopted the concept of design for both resiliency and sustainability in our values.
-It represents our commitment to clients to deliver solutions that address today's need and the conditions and requirements of the future.
+It represents our commitment to clients to deliver solutions that address today's needs and the conditions and requirements of the future.

 - Bethany Carl Kraft (Senior Program Manager – Volkert)